hmuchalski/128a/syllabus-CHEM-128A/syllabus-128A.md

 Until the census date, the content of this syllabus may change.
 The schedule and procedures for this course are subject to change in the event of extenuating circumstances.
 If you are absent from class, it is your responsibility to check on announcements made while you were absent.
 Changes and corrections are listed in the changelog below and will be announced on Canvas.

+- 2019-06-26: Increased the quota for LTA re-takes per week (from 3 to 5) and clarified Mastery homework extension.
 - 2019-06-13: Revised grade bundles (Mastery/iClicker/ORION component)
 - 2019-06-05: Minor tweaks and typo corrections
 - 2019-06-01: Draft completed.
 Copy distributed to all students